hughrun/ephemetoot/docs/install.md

 1. Click the `settings` cog
 2. Click on `Development`
 3. Click `NEW APPLICATION`
-4. Enter an application name (e.g. 'ephemetoot'), and give the app both 'read' and 'write' Scopes
+4. Enter an application name (e.g. 'ephemetoot')
+5. The following 'scopes' are required:
+   - `read:accounts`
+   - `read:statuses`
+   - `write:conversations`
+   - `write:statuses`
 5. Click `SUBMIT`
 6. Click on the name of the new app, which should be a link
 7. Copy the `Your access token` string - you will need this for your configuration file (see below)

 **NOTE**: Anyone who has your access token and the domain name of your Mastodon server will be able to:
 * read all your private and direct toots,
-* publish toots and DMs, and
+* publish toots and DMs from your account, and
-* delete everything in your account.
+* read everything in your account settings.

 **Do not share your access token with anyone you do not 100% trust!!!**.